32 artifacts in this set

 Motorized firefighting equipment was available in multiple forms from many sources.
 Some manufacturers built the whole truck -- chassis, engine, fire apparatus -- in-house, while others modified basic truck chassis supplied by outside builders.
 Mack Trucks produced its first firefighting equipment around 1911.
 Mack stopped building complete trucks in 1990, but the company's chassis continued to be used by other manufacturers.

 Fire was a constant threat to factories and industrial facilities.
 Large plants often operated their own fire departments to protect from the danger.
-Ford Motor Company maintained a fire department at its Highland Park plant.
+Ford Motor Company maintained a fire department at its Highland Park plant near Detroit, Michigan.
 Naturally, Ford's department used Model T fire trucks.

 Seagrave, a specialty manufacturer in Columbus, Ohio, built this pumper truck.
 Its 130-horsepower engine not only powered the truck, it powered the integrated water pump.
 The truck could pump up to 750 gallons of water per minute.
 The water was drawn from a municipal fire hydrant, a separate tanker truck, or -- if necessary and available -- a nearby pond or lake.